Raspberry Pi 4 (8GB) Tested: Double the RAM, New 64-Bit OS

 The short answer is that, right now, the 8GB capacity makes the most sense for users with very specialized needs: running data-intensive server loads or using virtual machines.
 As our tests show, it’s pretty difficult to use more than 4GB of RAM on Raspberry Pi, even if you’re a heavy multitasker.

-Raspbian, the official Raspberry Pi operating system, is only 32-bit, which means that it can’t allow a single process to use more than 4GB of RAM, though it can use all 8GB when it is spread across multiple processes (each browser tab is a separate process, for example).
-However, the Raspberry Pi Foundation is working on a modified, 64-bit version of Debian Linux which would allow 64-bit apps that can use more than 4GB in a single process.
-A new OS could also take advantage of the RAM to improve performance.
+As part of this announcement, the Raspberry Pi Foundation has decided to change its official operating system's name from Raspbian to Raspberry Pi OS.
+Up until now, Raspberry Pi OS has only been available in 32-bit form, which means that it can’t allow a single process to use more than 4GB of RAM, though it can use all 8GB when it is spread across multiple processes (each browser tab is a separate process, for example).

+However, the organization is working on a 64-bit version of Raspberry Pi OS, which is already available in public beta.
+A 64-bit operating system allows 64-bit apps that can use more than 4GB in a single process.
+It could also lead to more caching and better performance overall.

 “Once we have the 64-bit kernel and userland there's going to be a performance advantage.
 The RAM will turn directly into a performance advantage by improving filesystem performance,” Raspberry Pi CEO Eben Upton said.
 “Once you've been running your machine for a day every conceivable page that you might want off the drive is going to be in RAM.”

-So far, I didn’t find a single thing you could do with the 64-bit Raspberry Pi OS that you can’t do with the current version of Raspbian.
+So far, I didn’t find a single thing you could do with the 64-bit Raspberry Pi OS that you can’t do with regular 32-bit Raspberry Pi OS (aka Raspbian).
 All the preloaded apps are 32-bit, so they don’t really take advantage of the 64-bit capability.
-Strangely, there’s slightly less available RAM in the 64-bit OS than in Raspbian, with Raspbian showing 7.8GB available while the 64-bit OS has 7.6GB available.
-I was able to use more than 4GB of RAM in both operating systems, with a series of nearly 60 tabs with some playing 4K video (along with video editor OneShot) taking us over the 6GB threshold in Debian.
+Strangely, there’s slightly less available RAM in the 64-bit OS than in 32-bit, with 32-bit Raspberry Pi OS showing 7.8GB available while the 64-bit version has 7.6GB available.
+I was able to use more than 4GB of RAM in both operating systems, with a series of nearly 60 tabs with many actively playing 4K video (along with video editor OneShot) taking me over the 4GB threshold.

 If you want to try the new 64-bit Raspberry Pi OS beta, check out Pi CEO Eben Upton's forum post, which contains a direct link to download the latest img file for it.
 You'll then need to use Raspberry Pi Imager or Etcher to burn the img to a microSD card.

-Note: Editor's Note (5/29): This story has been updated to reflect the fact that Raspberry Pi Foundation has changed the name of its operating system from Raspbian to Raspberry Pi OS for both 32-bit and 64-bit versions.